LMH01/MGT2_Mod_Tool/docs/documentation_for_mod_creators.md

 - Only content of the same type can be modified
 - When original content is modified the mod tool might not pickup that something has been modified
 - The original content can only be restored by restoring the initial backup
+- Only content that is already added to the game can be modified